gemfire/spring-data-for-vmware-gemfire/documentation/reference/repositories.md

 inspect or even possibly modify the query generated from the Repository query method.

-Since 2.0.x, [spring-data-gemfire-name] includes the `o.s.d.gemfire.repository.query.QueryPostProcessor` functional interface.
+Since 2.0.x, Spring Data for VMware GemFire includes the `o.s.d.gemfire.repository.query.QueryPostProcessor` functional interface.
 The interface is loosely defined as follows: